How to Make Homemade Pear Honey - Easily!

 Ingredients

-- 4 cups sugar or Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, or 3 cups of bee honey!
+• 4 cups sugar or Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, or 3 cups of bee honey!

 Equipment